-As of November 30, 2010, the Authority had 8,782 employees.
-Four local unions represented 6,127 employees.
-The remaining 2,655 employees were members of the executive, managerial, and administrative staff.
-The Electrical Industry and Irrigation Workers Union or "UTIER" represented 4,829 employees engaged in operations and maintenance.
-The Insular Union of Industrial and Electrical Construction Workers or "UITICE" represented 916 construction workers.
-The Professional Employees Independent Union or "UEPI" represented 376 professional employees.
-The Electric Power Authority Pilots Union or "UPAEE" represented the 6 pilots employed by the Authority.
+As of June 30, 2010, the Authority had 8,804 employees.
+Four local unions represented 6,150 employees.
+The other employees were members of the executive, managerial, and administrative staff.
+The Electrical Industry and Irrigation Workers Union or "UTIER" represented 4,836 employees engaged in operations and maintenance.
+The Insular Union of Industrial and Electrical Construction Workers or "UITICE" represented 927 construction workers.
+The Professional Employees Independent Union or "UEPI" represented 381 professional employees.
+The Electric Power Authority Pilots Union or "UPAEE" represented the six pilots employed by the Authority.

 The Authority has in effect collective bargaining agreements with each of these unions.
 The Authority believes that labor relations are stable.
 The Authority is currently honoring all collective bargaining agreements.
-The UTIER agreement expires on August 24, 2012 and the UITICE agreement expires on January 26, 2011.
-The UEPI agreement expired on December 13, 2010 and the UPAEE agreement expired on July 2, 2010.
-The Authority is currently negotiating a new contract with UPAEE and with UEPI.
-Both negotiations are in advanced stages.
-On October 19, 2010, the Authority discussed negotiation rules and opened negotiations with UITICE; the negotiation is in its preliminary stages.
-All negotiations are proceeding in an orderly and constructive manner.
+The current terms of these collective bargaining agreements expire on (i) August 24, 2012, in the case of the UTIER agreement, (ii) January 26, 2011, in the case of the UITICE agreement, and (iii) December 13, 2010, in the case of the UEPI agreement.
+The UPAEE agreement expired on July 2, 2010.
+The Authority is currently negotiating a new contract with UPAEE and has also begun preliminary discussions with representatives of UEPI in preparation for negotiations of a new contract.
+The discussions are proceeding in a constructive manner.

-Of the Authority's 8,782 employees as of November 30, 2010, 5,988 are employed in the generation, transmission and distribution facilities directorate, 1,547 are employed in the customer service directorate, and the remaining employees are employed in the administrative directorates and other areas.
+Of the Authority's 8,804 employees as of June 30, 2010, 6,021 are employed in the generation, transmission and distribution facilities directorate, 1,551 are employed in the customer service directorate, and the remaining employees are employed in the administrative directorates and other areas.
 In order to improve the productivity of its employees, the Authority has instituted various programs to reduce absenteeism, increase safety measures, and minimize the level of illegal drug abuse among its employees.
 In addition, the Authority continues to implement programs to provide both technical and supervisory training to its employees.
 The Authority believes that the implementation of these programs helps the Authority provide service that is more reliable to its clients.